alexseveringhaus/alexseveringhaus/README.md

 ## Alex Severinghaus

-Computer Engineering & Computer Science junior at USC, looking for new-grad SWE roles.
+Computer Engineering & Computer Science rising-Senior at USC, looking for new-grad SWE roles.

 I enjoy working on things that have a real impact and owning them end-to-end.
 A few projects: